Umairt1510/pathfinder/README.md

 ## Key Features

+* Open the weighted node menu by clicking the "Dijkstra" menu
 * Weight of Heavy Blocks: 15
 * Weight of Medium Blocks: 10
 * Weight of Light Blocks: 6